ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-vpc-vmw.md

 vpc-vmot-subnet       | vMotion traffic              | Number of Hosts vpc-vsan-subnet       | vSAN traffic                 | Number of Hosts vpc-tep-subnet        | TEP traffic                  | Number of Hosts + \n 2 x Edge Nodes {: caption="Table 1.
-VPC subnets for System Traffic Types" caption-side="top"}
+VPC subnets for System Traffic Types" caption-side="bottom"}

 To be able to create subnets in VPC, you must create a VPC prefix.
 VPC prefixes are defined per zone.
 To simplify routing, it is recommended to allocate the recommended subnets from a single prefix.
 Which means that to be able to accommodate 5 subnets, you need one `/21` prefix to cater addresses for about 120 hosts per zone.
 If you want to use a prefix with `/22`, you can add about 60 hosts per zone.
 By selecting a large enough prefix, it will leave you growth for scalability and future needs, such as dedicated VMKs for NFS, replication and for NSX-T Tier-0 uplinks.